jhintz24/project-euler/README.md

 # Project Euler

 This repository contains my solutions for problems posted on Project Euler (www.projecteuler.net).
 I have made this repository public for **resume purposes only** and will soon make it private again.
+My solutions are written in Python, but I would like to rewrite some of them in a compiled language (C++/Java) to test speed improvements.

 ## What is Project Euler?
 Per their website: